Effects on the City of Porvoo’s operations

 Early childhood education

-Early childhood education services will be concentrated.
-Some daycare facilities will be closed, and the child’s daycare facility may change.
+Early childhood education services are operating.
 Services are organised all in all sensibly and safely.

 Youth workers and Ohjaamo are on call